 The most popular HD CRTs were those carrying Sony’s Trinitron label, though their development was stymied by the allure of thinner screens.
 Sensing the consumer shift in preference and realizing that CRTs were approaching the limits of manufacturing practicality, Sony abruptly ended CRT production to focus exclusively on LCD technology.
 While the image quality and motion performance produced by these high-definition CRTs were quite good and arguably better overall than the flat panel offerings at the time, the technology was structurally unsuited for high-definition and was rapidly displaced by the impending flat panel revolution.

 Consumers much preferred flat screens, anyway.
 Transportation and installation were no longer operose affairs.
 Flat panels could be effortlessly mounted for a more classy, finished look.
-Males and techheads everywhere strived to impress their friends and neighbors with the thinnest television out at the time.
-The transition from HD to “Full HD” – or 1080p – gave buyers yet another reason to trade up and purchase new arrays of compatible equipment.
+Techheads everywhere strived to impress their friends and neighbors with the thinnest television out at the time.
+The transition from HD to “Full HD” (or 1080p) gave buyers yet another reason to trade up and purchase new arrays of compatible equipment.
 More advanced features baked into LCDs continually improved motion and contrast performance, bringing them closer to the level of plasma technology, which has historically performed higher in those areas.

 More important for the manufacturers, the HDTV era ushered in a long-awaited influx of business and excitement for the industry.
 The average household may have held on to their CRT television for well over a decade, despite the release of a new model each year.
 Now consumers were purchasing HD sets en masse to replace each of their less “wife-friendly” CRT precursors.
-What’s more, there were not yet disruptive technologies on the market that would capture significant sales from the HDTV segment.
+What’s more, there were not yet disruptive technologies on the market to cannibalize sales from the HDTV segment.
 For many years, the flat panel was the primary means of media delivery to people around the developed world.

 The Post-HDTV Era